OPEN 7 DAYS A WEEK FROM 6:00AM TO 11:00PM

 Do all dogs know how to swim?

-7 Shocking Facts About “Do All Dogs Know How to Swim?”(Myth-Busting Guide for Pet Owners)“Do all dogs know how to swim?” is one of the most common questions veterinarians and pet owners hear.
-Many people assume that every dog no matter the breed can instinctively paddle through water.
-While the famous “doggy paddle” is well-known, the truth is far more complex...
+7 Shocking Facts About “Do All Dogs Know How to Swim?”(Myth-Busting Guide for Pet Owners)Do all dogs know how to swim?This is one of the most common questions that veterinarians and dog owners are asked.
+The answer to this question is a simple no. Despite the fact that there are countless pictures of dogs exhibiting the “doggy paddle,” not all breeds of dogs know how to swim...
 Read more

 About us